atharvarekhawar/LISA/README.md

 - Enhance natural language understanding for complex commands.
 - Introduce web-based UI for configuration and monitoring.

-LISA is open source and built for those who execute.
+Lisa is open source and built for those who execute.
 Join us in shaping the future of productivity.